fitzjohn/philosurvey/docs/_build/html/_sources/survey_question.txt

 ****************
  SURVEY QUESTION
 ****************

+.. warning:: This documentation is in the very early stages of development and should not be used for any purpose.

 The Survey Question resource is used to manage questions in the context of setting up a survey.
 This is separate from but obviously related to the Response Question resource, which provides information about questions presented to a particular response.
 These may differ for many reasons, including skip logic.

 Below are the details for performing all of the simple CRUD (Create, Read/View, Update and Delete/Disable) operations.